ranjitg325/project4-url-shorten/README.md

 - Each member of each team should have their tests in running state

 ## Phase II
-- Use caching while creating the shortened url to minimize db calls.
+- Use caching while creating the  url to minimize db calls.
-- Implement what makes sense to you and we will build understanding over the demo discussion.
+- Implement what makes sense to you and weshortened will build understanding over the demo discussion.
 - Figure out if you can also use caching while redirecting to the original url from the shortedned url

 ## Response